s8nclone/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-This directory contains files on javascript objects, scopes and closures
+This repository contains files on javascript ojects, scopes and closures